bsamtleben/color-ctf-walkthroughs/machines/emerald/walkthrough.md

 /usr/lib/openssh/ssh-keysign
 ```

-What is interesting is that the `chown` executable has the `setuid` bit set.
+What is unusual is that the `chown` executable has the `setuid` bit set.
 Since it is owned by root, we can use it to change the ownership of arbitrary files and folders:

 ```bash
 clemence@emerald:~$ ls -al /usr/bin/chown